 In FY21-22 the Fire/Rescue Department was studied and in FY22-23 the Police Department was studied.
 Both of these departments received pay grade adjustments based on the market and a percentage of their employees received development pay adjustments.
 This year the salary study focused on the following departments: Public Services, Parks and Recreation, Community Development, IT, HR, Finance, and Administration.
 It also included all Department Heads.
-Most of the positions in each department that will receive an increase of three pay grades or more.
+Most of the positions in each department are recommended to have a one or two pay grade increase.
+There are a few positions in each department that will receive an increase of three pay grades or more.
 A lot of these employees are currently at or above the midpoint for their current pay grade so the impact to the budget will not be too significant because the developmental pay will be less.
 However, it will make filling those positions in the future easier if it becomes necessary because the pay will be more in line with the market.
 Each of these pay grade increases will keep the Town at 96-100% of the market pay for most positions.